Audi Q2 Review & Prices

 On the motorway

 The Audi Q2 feels like a bigger SUV when it’s on the motorway as it’s stable and not bothered by gusts of wind.
 This lets you relax on a longer drive and the steering adds to that sense of a solid, weighty car.
-The ride also smooths out at higher speeds and makes the Q2 a very capable car on these roads.
+The suspension also smooths out at higher speeds and makes the Q2 a very capable car on these roads.
 If you choose the optional adaptive suspension, the ride is even more cosseting.

 On a twisty road